-Director of Stillworks Ryan Montgomery and Tasting Room Director Jenny Montgomery grew friendly in the early 21st century over many memorable single malts.
-Their consulting careers took them them throughout the Middle East and Africa before they determined to downshift, their infant son Heath having joined the show.
+Ryan and Jenny Montgomery became acquainted over many memorable single malts.
 In 2009, they began planning in earnest to establish a traditional, small-batch distillery in Missoula.
 In 2010, they traveled to Scotland to learn the fundamentals of this traditional craft.
 There, Ryan studied under Frank McHardy at Springbank Distillery, where centuries-old distilling techniques still endure.
-During visits to craft distilleries in the US, they sought out and worked alongside both master distillers and brilliant upstarts.
+During visits to small distilleries in the US, they sought out and worked alongside both master distillers and brilliant upstarts.
 Jenny obtained a certificate in herbal studies with Elaine Sheff of Green Path Herb School, which informed her choice of botanicals for Whyte Laydie gin and our tasting room cocktails.
 Today, the two aim to achieve a seamless blend of tradition and innovation at the distillery.
 Their passion is interpreting Old World spirits from around the globe using ingredients from the Montana landscape.

 Distillery Farm, Tom and Chris Montgomery: Tom and Chris operate the family ranch in Heath, Montana where they grow our wheat and rye with loving care and trial heirloom strains for future spirits.
-Tenacious descendants of 19th century Montana homesteaders, Ryan’s parents enjoy life to the fullest and believe that if you work hard enough, you can do anything.
-Ostensibly retired, they are busier than the rest of us put together.
-Tom and Chris travel throughout Montana spreading the good word about our spirits and enjoy meeting folks wherever they go — though they already know most of them.
-Tom was District Director of the USDA Farm Services Agency for 31 years, getting to know farmers and ranchers and their stories all over the state – then coming home to work his own cows in the dark.
+Tenacious descendants of 19th century homesteaders, Ryan’s parents work harder than the rest of us put together and have fun doing it.
+They travel throughout Montana spreading the good word about our spirits and enjoy meeting folks wherever they go in Montana – though they already know most of them.
+Tom was District Director of the USDA Farm Services Agency for 31 years, getting to know farmers and ranchers and their stories all over the state, then coming home to work his own cows in the dark.
 Chris taught fourth grade in Lewistown for many years.
 If you are a former student, she will still call you “Sweetie” when she sees you.

 Tad Hilton, Tasting Room Manager and Head Bartender: Tad Hilton is a man of the law.
 He believe it exists for one reason: to be surveyed from all angles and shattered with one tap of his ice pick.
-Born in the Florida swamplands, Tad moved to NYC to attend Hunter College and serve as bottle saberer at the reputable ABC Kitchen.
-But all roads eventually lead west, so Tad has been wrench-deep in motorcycles and Montana mountainsides for the last fistful of years, where he spanks rosemary and macerates cherries at Montgomery Distillery.
-His classical culinary background reinforces his artist’s knack for fashioning life-changing cocktails.
-When the rye is finished aging, Tad plans to drink most of it – on the rocks.
+Born in the Florida swamplands, Tad moved to NYC to attend Hunter College and serve as bottle saberer at ABC Kitchen.
+But all roads eventually lead west, so Tad has been wrench-deep in motorcycles and Montana mountainsides for the last few years, where he spanks rosemary and macerates cherries at Montgomery Distillery.
+His classical culinary background reinforces his artist’s knack for fashioning simple, perfect cocktails.
+When the single malt is finished aging, Tad plans to drink most of it – on the rocks.
 When not hiking, fishing, foraging, or rafting, Tad can be found drinking French rose around a campfire with a Desert Eagle strapped to his side.

-Kira Bassingthwaite, Bartender and Cocktailer: Kira was born in Iowa, but grew tired of the corn fields by the age of six months and encouraged her family to wander West and settle in Missoula.
-There, she filled her time running around Glacier, playing cello, and signing up for every sport a tomboy could hope for.
+Kira Bassingthwaite, Assistant Distiller and Bartender: Kira was born in Iowa, but grew tired of the corn fields by the age of six months and encouraged her family to wander West and settle in Missoula.
+There, she filled her time running around Glacier National Park, playing cello, and signing up for every sport a tomboy could dream of.
 One day, Kira dusted herself off and decamped for the Culinary Institute of America in New York.
 There, she completed a fancy degree, met Martha Stewart, and took a month-long wine course which triggered an important life interest — makin’ booze!
-While food filled her days, drink filled her nights.
+Though food filled her days, drink filled her nights.
 Kira found herself brewing impressive amounts of mead, cider and Kombucha in her basement.
 Soon, Montana called her back home, where she now manages our casking program, wrangles the CARL still, and leads our tours to Scotland each fall.
 When she’s not climbing, hiking, playing

-Whitney Bergum, Cocktailer and Barback: Before Whitney Bergum turned five, she picked wild snozberries and sniffed for moose prints in the Beartooth Mountains, a pastime we often see her returning to.
+Whitney Bergum, Bartender: Before Whitney Bergum turned five, she picked wild snozberries and sniffed for moose prints in the Beartooth Mountains, a pastime we often see her returning to.
 Having spent the remainder of her wonder years in Great Falls re-enacting Lewis & Clark expeditions, most consider her to be more al fresco than al dente.
 It’s this infatuation with pioneering the unknown that led her to pursue and collect a degree in Ecology and Organismal Biology from the University of Montana.
 In essence, Whitney’s studies prepared her well for the subcellular mysteries of the cocktail trade.
 Ask her to slap some basil, crush some ginger, and voila, you’ve got a botanical sonnet and Montgomery classic: the Go Gingerly (her favorite cocktail).
-When she’s not muddling herbs she’s cuddling critters,as she’s also a full time veterinary technician.
-The girl doesn’t sleep, but with nursing school on the horizon, why bother?
+When she’s not muddling herbs she’s tending to patients in her nursing clinicals.
+The girl doesn’t sleep, but with so much goodness on the horizon, why bother?

-Christine Gill, Cocktailer and Barback: A nomad by nature, Christine Gill has resided in California, Portland, NYC, and the volcanic plains of Venus, though her roots lie in the South Side (Billings).
-Pursuing a degree in cultural anthropology from the University of Montana, she is interested in the varying ways humanoids can continually and progressively look like their feelings.
+Christine Gill, Bartender: A nomad by nature, Christine Gill has resided in California, Portland, NYC, and the volcanic plains of Venus, though her roots lie in the South Side (Billings).
+Pursuing a degree in cultural anthropology from the University of Montana, she is interested in the varying ways humanoids can resemble their feelings.
 It’s curious, considering Christine is an acro-yoga instructor and can often be found flying through the air in a twisty Lotus pose.
 Maybe labyrinthine is a new emotion, maybe she just likes throwing pretzels.
-When she straightens out, she’s a switch hitter for Montgomery, as she can tend bar, cook up kickin’ syrups, and carry a full tray above her head like it’s nothing but a hypnotized audience member.
+When she straightens out, she’s a switch hitter for Montgomery, as she can tend bar, cook up kickin’ syrups, and carry a full tray above her head like a hypnotized audience member.
 To unwind, Christine will slap Hamiltons on the bar and sip gin ‘til the moon goes blind.
 Then ask you how you’re feeling.

 Philip Schaefer, Bartender: Philip Schaefer is a Midwest mongrel with a heart full of wild wheat.
-Bred and buttered in Missouri, he’s also lived in Nashville and Chicago, where he discovered bourbon, rye, and the art of sleeping in.
-After tending bar at Girl & the Goat, he (and his new bride, Natalie) decided to head west in pursuit of an MFA in poetry through the University of Montana.
+Bred and buttered in Missouri, he’s also lived in Nashville and Chicago, where he discovered rye, Amaro, and the art of sleeping in.
+After tending bar at Girl & the Goat, he (and his sweet wife, Natalie) decided to head west in pursuit of an MFA in poetry through the University of Montana.
 An award winning poet with a few published chapbooks, lately Philip’s been writing about bionic rain and Elvis Presley.
 The king is not dead.
-Long days of hiking, disc golf, and poor attempts at fly fishing lead him to the deep, peptic waters of a Sazerac or Manhattan – stirred in spitfire, palmed with purpose.
+Long days of hiking, disc golf, and poor attempts at fly fishing lead him to the deep, peptic waters of a Sazerac or Boulevardier – stirred in spitfire, palmed with purpose.
 His spirit animal is a moose giving birth to a bear.